Cleared North Texas pasture with Ashe juniper cedar stumps ground flush with the blackland prairie soil

 Cedar Removal

-Cedar Removal in North Texas
+Cedar Removal in Dallas & North Texas

 Ashe juniper taken out below the root crown.
 Less regrowth, less cedar fever, more pasture and more groundwater.